Research & Commentary: Study Notes How Policymakers Can Prevent Coal Plants from Closing Prematurely

 "Straightforward Roadmap" To Help Keep Energy Reliable And Affordable Across The United States

-A new Policy Study by Isaac Orr, a policy fellow at the Center of the American Experiment and a former Heartland research fellow for energy policy, and Frederick D. Palmer, The Heartland Institute’s senior fellow for energy and climate, outlines a “straightforward roadmap” for lawmakers to save coal-fired power plants from closing prematurely, which will help keep energy reliable and affordable across the United States.
+A new Policy Study by Isaac Orr, The Heartland Institute's Research Fellow for Energy Policy, and Frederick D. Palmer, Heartland’s Senior Fellow for Energy and Climate, outlines a “straightforward roadmap” for lawmakers to save coal-fired power plants from closing prematurely, which will help keep energy reliable and affordable across the United States.
 Since 2010, more than 250 coal plants, with a combined 34,000 megawatts (MWs) of electricity generation, have been prematurely shuttered.